bsnAndras/gfa-wanderer/Specifications.md

 - 🟩On a successful strike the other character's HP is decreased by the SV - the other character's DP.

-#### Leveling
+#### 🟩Leveling

-- 🟥After successfully won battle the character is leveling up.
+- 🟩After successfully won battle the character is leveling up.
-- 🟥His max HP increases by d6.
+- 🟩His max HP increases by d6.
-- 🟥His DP increases by d6.
+- 🟩His DP increases by d6.
-- 🟥His SP increases by d6.
+- 🟩His SP increases by d6.

-#### Entering next area
+#### 🟥Entering next area

 - 🟥When killing the monster who held the key to the next area, the hero enters immediately.